 While the majority of our members will not experience a reduction in credit capacity, it is important to understand ways your institution can prepare in the event the Bank would reduce your credit capacity.
 Similar to other strategies you have in place to manage liquidity risk, the Bank offers resources and information help you anticipate and manage changes in your access to FHLB Des Moines advance products.

 1. Assess the likelihood of a reduction in credit capacity from FHLB Des Moines upon a change in your institution's financial condition and include the results of the assessment in your institution's liquidity plan.

 FHLB Des Moines provides information to assist members in estimating the likelihood and magnitude of a potential change in credit capacity.

 - Quarterly Median Ratios – this report lists the medians based on members' credit capacity for certain financial ratios as of the most recent quarter reviewed.

-- CAMELS vs Credit Capacity – this table shows the correlation between members' CAMELS ratings and the various FHLB Des Moines credit capacities.
+- CAMELS vs Credit Capacity – this table shows the correlation between depository members' CAMELS ratings and the various FHLB Des Moines credit capacities.

 2. Understand different collateral reporting requirements associated with a reduction in credit capacity.

 Ongoing collateral reporting is required to maintain collateral capacity value.
 With a reduction in credit capacity, the reporting requirements for your institution may also change.
 New reporting requirements may require additional time and resources from your personnel manage the transition and maintain your borrowing capacity.